pogipop/cloudron/docs/references/api.md

     key: <string>,                   // pem encoded TLS key
     memoryLimit: <number>,           // memory constraint in bytes
     altDomain: <string>,             // alternate domain from which this app can be reached
-    xFrameOptions: <string>          // set X-Frame-Options header, to control which websites can embed this app }
+    xFrameOptions: <string>,         // set X-Frame-Options header, to control which websites can embed this app
+    readonlyRootfs: <boolean>        // whether the app's rootfs is readonly }
 ```